 ANNUAL INNOVATION CHALLENGE

-The Annual Innovation Challenge is a core program raising global innovation and entrepreneurship with focus on high priority innovation areas.
+The Annual Innovation Challenge is a core program raising global innovation and entrepreneurship with focus on high priority innovation areas for the SDGs..

-Since 2012, the annual Think Beyond Plastic Innovation Challenge has mobilized the innovator community for a large scale response to plastic pollution with focus on innovation for circular materials, circular packaging and product design and creative communications.
+Since 2012, the annual challenge has mobilized the innovator community for a large scale response to plastic pollution with focus on innovation for circular materials, circular packaging and product design and creative communications.

-The 2020 Innovation Challenge is sponsored by Driscoll and is focused on innovations reducing the use of field plastics in agriculture.
+The 2021-22 Innovation Challenge was sponsored by Driscoll to identify innovations reducing the use of field plastics in agriculture.

 MESOAMERICAN REEF PROJECT